When you're looking to start up a new project to tackle complex spend, look no further than RFP in Fairmarkit.

-Using the NDA language provided by your organization to Fairmarkit, you can require that the vendors sign off before viewing your RFP using the checkbox above.
+Using the NDA language provided by your organization to Fairmarkit, you can require that the suppliers sign off before viewing your RFP using the checkbox above.

-Selecting the Industry and Subindustry in which you are sourcing will aid the system in making accurate vendor recommendations for your project.
+Selecting the Industry and Subindustry in which you are sourcing will aid the system in making accurate supplier recommendations for your project.

-The Internal Details are to provide insight within your organization, and will not be shared with vendors.
+The Internal Details are to provide insight within your organization, and will not be shared with suppliers.

 This section allows you to note the justification for this Request for Proposal, as well as the projected value and savings associated with the project.